Dan Caine

-John Daniel "Raizin" Caine (born 10 August 1968) is an American general and venture capitalist who is serving as the 22nd chairman of the Joint Chiefs of Staff since 2025.
+John Daniel "Razin" (Note: The spelling of Caine's nickname varies between "Raizin Caine" and "Raisin Caine".
+In his announcement nominating Caine as chairman of the Joint Chiefs of Staff, President Donald Trump wrote "Razin Caine".)
+Caine (born 10 August 1968) is an American general who has served as the chairman of the Joint Chiefs of Staff since 2025.
 He served as the associate director for military affairs at the Central Intelligence Agency from 2021 to 2024.

-Caine was commissioned in the United States Air Force upon graduation from the Virginia Military Institute in 1990 and has served in various roles within the Air Force, mainly as an F-16 pilot.
+Caine graduated from the Virginia Military Institute's Air Force Reserve Officer Training Corps in 1990 and served in various roles within the United States Air Force, mainly as an F-16 pilot.
 As of 2025, Caine has 2,800 flight hours and served two tours in Iraq.
-He was the assistant commanding general of Joint Special Operations Command from 2016 to 2018, a deputy commanding general for the Operation Inherent Resolve special operations task force from 2018 to 2019, and the director of special-access programs in the Office of the Under Secretary of Defense for Acquisition and Sustainment from 2019 to 2021.
-He retired in 2024.
+He was the assistant commanding general (CG) of Joint Special Operations Command from 2016 to 2018, a deputy commander for the Operation Inherent Resolve special operations task force from 2018 to 2019, and the director of special-access programs in the Office of the Under Secretary of Defense for Acquisition and Sustainment from 2019 to 2021.
+He retired from the military in 2024.

-In February 2025, President Donald Trump named Caine as his nominee as the chairman of the Joint Chiefs of Staff.
+In February 2025, President Donald Trump nominated Caine as the chairman of the Joint Chiefs of Staff.
 Caine was confirmed by the U.S. Senate in April.
-He is the first chairman of the Joint Chiefs of Staff who never served at the rank of four-star general or admiral before being nominated and he is the first to be nominated while in retirement.
-(Note: Maxwell Taylor who had been called back into active duty in 1960 after retiring in 1959, was nominated as chairman of the Joint Chiefs of Staff in 1962 by president John F. Kennedy.)
+He is the first chairman of the Joint Chiefs of Staff who never served at the rank of four-star general or admiral before being nominated.
+Furthermore, Caine is the first to be nominated while in retirement, and the first to have been nominated as a member of a reserve component.
+(Note: Maxwell Taylor, who had been called back into active duty in 1960 after retiring in 1959, was nominated as chairman of the Joint Chiefs of Staff in 1962 by president John F. Kennedy.)

-Early life and education
+Personal life and education

 John Daniel Caine was born in Elmira, New York, on 10 August 1968.
-His father, Steve Caine, is a retired United States Air Force fighter pilot with the rank of lieutenant colonel.
+His father, Steve Caine, is a retired USAF fighter pilot with the rank of lieutenant colonel.
 Caine is a graduate of Hahn American High School in Hahn, Rhineland-Palatinate, Germany.
-In 1990, he earned a bachelor of science in economics from Virginia Military Institute.
-There, he played soccer for the VMI Keydets In 2005, he earned a master of arts degree in air warfare from American Military University.
+In 1990, he earned a bachelor of arts in economics from Virginia Military Institute.
+There, he played soccer for the VMI Keydets.
+In 2005, he earned a master of arts in air warfare from American Military University.

+He has been married to Erin Colleen Carty since 2003, and they have two daughters together.